$10000 Life Insurance: Top 3 Companies & Rates (2024)

 The simplified issue whole life application process is straightforward.

 - The applicant fills out a basic application with personal details and answers a set of “yes or no” health questions.
-There is no full medical exam required.
+No full medical exam is required.

 - The insurer will then approve or decline coverage based on the health information provided and a check of the applicant’s prescription drug history.

-- If approved, the whole life plan is issued in as little as one business day.
+- The whole life plan is issued in as little as one business day if approved.

 How do you apply for a guaranteed issue life insurance policy?